-These make-ahead Frittata Breakfast Sandwiches make a great grab-and-go breakfast on busy mornings.
+These make-ahead gluten free Frittata Breakfast Sandwiches make a great grab-and-go breakfast on busy mornings.
 Eggs, meat, veggies, and cheese all in a portable gluten free bagel – what’s not to love?!

 Plus, they’re packed with protein to get you through the morning.
 And a little extra morning protein is never a bad thing, IMO.